Financial support for residents

 Test and Trace self-isolation support payment

-Furlough leave has been continued by the government to provide employers with an option to keep employees on the payroll without them working.
+Furlough leave gives employers the option to keep employees on the payroll without them working.

 For more information visit GOV.UK: Coronavirus Work and financial support.